What Does a Payment Processor Do?

-- Receives authorization requests from the gateway and submits them to the issuers via the associations
+- Receives authorization requests from the gateway and submits them to the issuers via the brands

-- Receives authorization responses from the issuers via the associations and shares them with the gateway
+- Receives authorization responses from the issuers via the brands and shares them with the gateway

-- Receives batches of transactions from the gateway for settlement, sends to the issuers via the associations
+- Receives batches of transactions from the gateway for settlement, sends to the issuers via the brands

 - Receives retrieval requests and chargebacks from the issuers via the acquirer

-- Sends chargeback representments to the issuer via the acquirer
+- Sends chargeback responses to the issuer via the acquirer